-The Placencia Belize Peninsula Guide
+The Placencia Belize Peninsula Travel Guide (2022 Update)

 Placencia Belize is one of the most relaxing and ambient villages in southern Belize.
 Quaint is hardly the word we’d like to use to describe it, however. it must suffice for now.
 As with almost every other community in Belize, Placencia is ripe with culture and personality.
 There are so many activities that a simple google search will overwhelm you with options and you may shy away for the promise of an easier task.